'Ashirvad' rallies putting people's life in danger as they are held despite 3rd wave threat: Maha CM | Politics

 - India

+He said when Sena was formed it was announced that the party will do 80 percent social work and 20 percent politics.

-“But today there are parties in the country that are 100 per cent into politics.
-They do not want to do any work that will benefit the people but they are organising rallies and events that would put their lives in danger,” he said.
+"But today there are parties in the country that are 100 percent into politics.
+They do not want to do any work that will benefit the people but they are organizing rallies and events that would put their lives in danger," he said.

 "These people do not seem to care if some people die due to such rallies," said Thackeray.